HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 **Accuracy, Precision, Recall, F1-Score**

 For details on these performance metrics, please see the above section on Logistic Regression.
-Using all four of these metrics in combination gives a really good overview of the performance of a classification model, and gives us an understanding of the different scenarios and considerations.
+Using all four of these metrics in combination gives a really good overview of the performance of a classification model and gives us an understanding of the different scenarios and considerations.

 In the code below, we utilise in-built functionality from scikit-learn to calculate these four metrics.